 The main devices on which shoppers access e-commerce sites are desktops, tablets, and smartphones.

 While most potential customers may discover your products using mobile devices, they are more likely to purchase a desktop.
 The mobile eCommerce conversion rate is at 1.82%, the desktop conversion rate is twice as high (3.90%), followed by tablets (3.49%).

 Now that you know what eCommerce conversions are and what they consist of, let's move further and learn how you can calculate your eCommerce conversions.

 To see your e-commerce conversion rates, you need to divide the number of site visitors by the number of orders you received during a particular period.
 You can calculate the eCommerce conversion rate each month, season, and even year.

 Let's imagine your eCommerce website had 1,000 visitors in the last month.
-During the same period, you received 300 orders.
-Thus, to get your conversion rate, divide 1,000 into 300, which will be 3,3%.
+During the same period, you received 30 orders.
+Thus, your conversion rate is 30 divide by 1000 which will be 3.0%

 - Google Analytics

 You can see your e-commerce conversion rate in web analytics.
 Open your Google Analytics profile.
 Next, go to Conversions, and click on the Goals report.
 Here, you can see each goal's conversion rate, including Add to cart or Completed purchase.
 In this section, you can add alternative metrics to narrow down your results.